bobthemighty/codefiend-site/content/refactoring-kata-delivery-service.md

 - [ ] See what else we can do to clean up the mess
 {% end %}

-First test looks like this:
+Our first test looks like this:

 ```python
 def test_a_single_delivery_changing_location():